guybrush/nexus/README.md

 install a program locally in `~/.nexus/apps`

     nexus install https://github.com/visionmedia/express

-we need to do `npm install` since `nexus` does *not* do anything but cloning the repo. you can put a `nexus.json` into the root of your repo to tell `nexus` what you want it to do upon installation (see `nexus help install`):
+this will clone the repo into `~/.nexus/cache/<sha1(url)>` and checkout the current master into `~/.nexus/apps/express`. now we have to install the dependencies since nexus doesnt do anything but git-clone/checkout if there is no `nexus.json` in the root-directory of the repository.

     nexus exec express -- npm install

-install another version of the program, the name is now express_2 to avoid name-collision with the other program. now it will clone from a locally mirrored cache of the repo:
+install another version of the program, the name will be `express_1` to avoid name-collision with the other program. now it will fetch/update the local cache of the repository and clone from that to save time:

     nexus install https://github.com/visionmedia/express#2.5.11
     nexus exec express_1 -- npm install

-start the resource-example with version 3.0.0rc3:
+start the resource-example with in the current master-branch of express:

     nexus start express -- node examples/resource/app